SaaS Financial Model 1.0

 I find it easier to understand the importance of an operational financial model by considering what can go wrong without one.

 What if you miss your Q1 revenue goals but continue hiring as planned?
-Without a financial model, how will you know if you can catch up in Q2, or if you’re heading toward a cash crunch?
+Without a tool to forecast with, how will you know if you can catch up in Q2, or if you’re heading toward a cash crunch?
 Should you delay planned hires?
-What if they’re the salespeople you need to hit this year’s targets?
+What if these hires are the salespeople you need to hit this year’s targets?

 Cartoon of a business meeting where a presenter points to a downward graph, saying to a bear, "Oh bother?!
 Oh bother?!
 Buddy, we're way past 'oh bother!'"